jackyoh/ohara-docs/content/en/docs/master/setting_definition.md

 Necessary field has four values.

 1. **REQUIRED** - this value has no default value, and it must be defined.
-You may get error if you don\'t give any value to it.
+You may get error if you don't give any value to it.
 1. **OPTIONAL** - this value has no default value, but it is ok to leave nothing.
 1. **RANDOM_DEFAULT** - the default value assigned to this value is random.
 For example, all objects' name has a random string by default; The binding port field has a random free port by default.